 #8 Unbound / Lumerit Scholar/ College Plus

 What is Lumerit?
 Lumerit (also called Lumerit Scholar, Unbound, and formerly College Plus) is a degree planning company that helps you line up your CLEP exams and classes to match a degree.
-For a yearly fee, they’ll help you select classes and exams that you can transfer to your college by checking your target college’s transfer policy.
-They also offer a catalog of ACE classes you can complete online and a catalog of 48 Pearson Education classes you can complete online.
+For a yearly fee ($7,500) they’ll help you select classes and exams that you can transfer to your college by checking your target college’s transfer policy.
+They also offer a catalog of ACE-evaluated classes and a catalog of 48 Pearson Education classes you can complete online.

-Regionally Transcripted: Unbound/Lumerit Scholar uses very careful wording that can confuse or even mislead parents if they’re not especially savvy.
-“Regionally Transcripted” is the term they’ve created to explain their credit laundering process.
+Regionally Transcripted: “Regionally Transcripted” is the term they’ve created to explain their credit laundering process.
 Make no mistake, only colleges can be Regionally Accredited.
-“Regionally Transcripted” is their marketing term that explains how courses you complete with them will later appear on the transcript of a Regionally Accredited college (Waldorf University).
+“Regionally Transcripted” is their marketing term that explains how courses you complete with them will later appear on the transcript of a Regionally Accredited college, specifically Waldorf University.

-Classes: 7 of their courses have been ACE evaluated for college credit.
-48 Pearson Education courses are also ACE evaluated, but when taken through Lumerit and added to a Waldorf University transcript will become “Regionally Transcripted.”
+Classes: 7 of their courses have been ACE evaluated for college credit, and 48 Pearson Education courses are also ACE evaluated, but when taken through Lumerit and added to a Waldorf University transcript will become “Regionally Transcripted.”
+One advantage of taking the Pearson courses through Lumerit instead of on your own (which you can do for $300) is the credit laundering.
+This is an advantage if your target college does not otherwise award college credit for ACE courses.

 SOC240: Community Service Learning